 North Indian cooking has been heavily influenced by the various Muslim invaders who arrived in the Subcontinent from Central Asia and Persia and who gave Indian cooking many of its most popular dishes and accompaniments, such as the biriyani and the naan bread, as well as its relatively greater emphasis on meat compared to the south.
 The classic north Indian fusion of native and Central Asian influences (although it can be found as far south as Hyderabad) is so-called Mughlai cooking, the creation of the Mughal dynasty.
 Mostly non-veg, the food is mildly spiced but extremely rich, using ingredients such as cream, almonds, sultanas and saffron – the classic korma sauce is the best-known example.

 The other big northern style is tandoori.
 The name refers to the deep clay oven (tandoor) in which the food is cooked.
-Tandoori chicken is marinated in yoghurt, herbs and spices before cooking.
+Tandoori chicken is marinated in yogurt, herbs and spices before cooking.
 Boneless pieces of meat, marinated and cooked in the same way are known as tikka; they may be served in a medium-strength masala (tikka masala), one thickened with almonds (pasanda), or in a rich butter sauce (murg makhani or butter chicken).
 Breads such as naan and roti are also baked in the tandoor.

-In North India, food is usually served with bread, which comes in a number of varieties, all of them flatbreads rather than loaves.
+In north India, food is usually served with bread, which comes in a number of varieties, all of them flatbreads rather than loaves.
 Chapatti is a generic term for breads, but tends to refer to the simplest, unleavened type.
 It’s usually made from wheat flour.
 The term roti is likewise generic, and a roti can be exactly the same as a chapatti, but the term tends to refer more to a thicker bread baked in a tandoor.
 Naan is a leavened bread, thick and chewy, and invariably baked in a tandoor; it’s a favourite in non-veg restaurants as it best accompanies rich meaty dishes.
 You may also come across fried breads, of which paratha (or parantha) is rolled out, basted with ghee, folded over and rolled out again several times before cooking, and often stuffed with ingredients such as potato (alu paratha); it’s popular for breakfast.
 Puris are little fried puffballs.
 Poppadum (papad) is a crisp wafer made from lentil flour and is typically served as an appetizer.

 There’s an enormous variety of regional cuisines across the north.
 Bengalis love fish and cook a mean mangsho (meat) curry as well as exotic vegetable dishes such as mo-cha – cooked banana flower.
 They also like to include fish bones for added flavour in their vegetable curries – a nasty surprise for vegetarians.
 Tibetans and Bhotias from the Himalayas have a simple diet of thukpa (meat soup) and momo (meat dumplings), as well as a salty tea made with either rancid yak butter (where available) or with ordinary butter.
 In Punjab and much of northern India, home cooking consists of dhal and vegetables along with roti and less rice than the Bengalis.
 Food in Gujarat, predominantly veg, is often cooked with a bit of sugar.
-Certain combinations are traditional and seasonally repeated, such as makki ki roti (fried corn bread) with sarson ka sag (mustard-leaf greens) around Punjab and other parts of North India.
-Baingan bharta (puréed roast aubergine) is commonly eaten with plain yoghurt and roti.
+Certain combinations are traditional and seasonally repeated, such as makki ki roti (fried corn bread) with sarson ka sag (mustard-leaf greens) around Punjab and other parts of north India.
+Baingan bharta (pured roast aubergine) is commonly eaten with plain yogurt and roti.
 In good Muslim cooking from the north, delicately thin rumali roti (“handkerchief” bread) often accompanies rich meat and chicken dishes.

 South Indian food

-The food of South India is a world away from that of the north.
+The food of south India is a world away from that of the north.
 Southern cooking also tends to use a significantly different repertoire of spices, with sharper, simpler flavours featuring coconut, tamarind, curry leaves and plenty of dried red and fresh green chillies.
 Rice is king, not only eaten in its natural form, but also made into regional staples such as iddlis (steamed rice cakes) and dosas (fermented rice-batter pancakes), such as the ubiquitous masala dosa, a potato curry wrapped in a crispy lentil-flour pancake.
 The lavish naans, parathas, rotis and other breads that are such a feature of north Indian cooking aren’t usually available, apart from the fluffy little puri.
 Meat is comparatively uncommon in the Brahmin-dominated temple towns of Tamil Nadu, but available throughout Kerala, where there are sizeable Christian and Muslim minorities.

 Set meals are another common feature in the south, where they are generally referred to simply as “meals”.
 They generally consist of a mound of rice surrounded by various vegetable curries, sambar dhal, chutney and curd, and usually accompanied by puris and rasam, a thin, hot, peppery soup.
-Traditionally served on a round metal tray or thali (also found in North India), with each side dish in a separate metal bowl, set meals are sometimes served up on a rectangle of banana leaf instead.
+Traditionally served on a round metal tray or thali (also found in north India), with each side dish in a separate metal bowl, set meals are sometimes served up on a section of banana leaf instead.
 In most traditional restaurants, you can eat as much as you want, and staff circulate with refills of everything.
 In the south even more than elsewhere, eating with your fingers is de rigueur and cutlery may be unavailable in cheap restaurants.